tgvashworth/ServiceWorker-Polyfill/README.md

 ### Requirements

 - Node + npm
-- a proxy capable of modifying requests based on hostname, like [Charles](http://www.charlesproxy.com/) or hoxy – `npm install -g hoxy`)
+- a proxy capable of modifying requests based on hostname, like [Charles](http://www.charlesproxy.com/) or (phuu's fork of) hoxy – `npm install -g phoxy`)
 - Possibly OSX – I haven't tried on other platforms

 You'll need to be able host a local server and give it a different hostname than `localhost` - this will be your *network host*.
 I'd recommend `demosite-origin.dev`.
 You'll use `demosite.dev` (so, no `-origin` bit) to hit the service worker.
 This second host is your *local host*.